 The good news is that there are a few logical rules you can refer to when choosing good color combinations.

 Here’s what you need to know to use color effectively in your next infographic.
+And if you want to create one already, simply sign up for a free Piktochart account.

 1. Understand Color Theory